 The practice stored and kept records of NHS prescriptions as described in current guidance.
+Logs were kept for the use of prescriptions.
+A folder was maintained to track use of prescriptions

 Radiography (X-rays)

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.